-- A. Prepare model zoning districts by RPC staff and/or consultants, working with a committee of County agency, township, and village stakeholders. - B. Present the final model districts to the RPC Board for approval and recommendation to the members for implementation. - C. Conduct outreach to interested jurisdictions to assist them with code updates and zoning map amendments, which would also return to the RPC for a recommendation under the Ohio Revised Code.
+- A. Prepare zoning models.
+Prepare model zoning districts by RPC staff and/or consultants, working with a committee of County agency, township, and village stakeholders. - B. Recommend zoning models.
+Present the final model districts to the RPC Board for approval and recommendation to the members for implementation. - C. Promote zoning models.
+Conduct outreach to interested jurisdictions to assist them with code updates and zoning map amendments, which would also return to the RPC for a recommendation under the Ohio Revised Code.